be1/pelican_plugin_music/README.md

 	[Aria]({music}/firstalbum/aria.ogg).
 	[Sonata]({music}/secondone/sonata.ogg).

-    your Jinja template can display the full album, and the specific track, all with an HTML5 <audio> markup.
+    your Jinja template can display the full album and cover, and the specific track, all with HTML5 <audio> markups (see Demo).

 ## How to change the Jinja templates